 - o Announced new risk measurement system for designating at risk communities - o Identified certain sports and activities that can participate with restrictions - Governor Baker Announces that the Commonwealth is transitioning back to Step 1 of Phase 3 - City of Springfield was never able to transition into Step 2 of Phase 3 due to the city's positive COVID-19 cases.
-City will remain in Step 1 of Phase 3 - Governor Baker Announced new series of COVID-19 restrictions aimed to help prevent another spike of Coronavirus cases. - o The new restrictions will begin Saturday, December 26th and will remain in place for at least two weeks. - First round of COVID-19 vaccines are distributed across the country - Health care workers and those support staff working directly in the hospital and health care environment are the first to receive the vaccine - City first responders scheduled to receive COVID-19 vaccine around January 4, 2021, if federal timeline holds - Mayor Sarno looks forward to leading by example and taking the vaccine as soon as he is able - Mayor Sarno and HHS Commissioner Helen Caulton-Harris announce the 'Vax Force' a 15 member COVID-19 Vaccine Education Committee - The mission of the committee will be to provide credible COVID-19 resources to the citizens of Springfield using science, data, and information to guide the decision-making and explain the vaccination process, in layman's terms - Mayor Domenic J. Sarno, Chief of Staff Tom Ashe, CAFO TJ Plante, Deputy CAFO Lindsay Hackett Fire Commissioner BJ Calvi, Police Commissioner Cheryl Clapprood, DPW Director Chris Cignoli, Health and Human Services Commissioner Helen Caulton-Harris, City Solicitor Ed Pikula, Director of Parks, Buidlings, and Recreation Management Patrick Sullivan, Chief Development Officer Tim Sheehan, Director of Labor Relations & Human Resources Bill Mahoney, and Superintendent Dan Warwick joined with Chairman of the House Ways and Means Committee, and Springfield's own, Congressman Richard E. Neal via Zoom for another regular meeting on Friday.
+City will remain in Step 1 of Phase 3 - Governor Baker Announced new series of COVID-19 restrictions aimed to help prevent another spike of Coronavirus cases. - o The new restrictions have been extended until January 24, 2021 - First round of COVID-19 vaccines are distributed across the country - Health care workers and those support staff working directly in the hospital and health care environment are the first to receive the vaccine - City first responders scheduled to receive COVID-19 vaccine January 11, 2021 - Mayor Sarno looks forward to leading by example and taking the vaccine as soon as he is able - Mayor Sarno and HHS Commissioner Caulton-Harris held the first Springfield Information Vax Force meeting on Tuesday, January 12, 2021. - Mayor Sarno brought greetings and thanked the members of the Vax Force Committee for their service - HHS Commissioner Caulton-Harris provided an introduction and what tasks and goals the Vax Force committee is expected to fulfill to help with the communications and educational aspects of informing the public about the vaccine and vaccines in general - Mayor Sarno and Chief of Staff Tom Ashe met with new City Council President and Ward 5 City Councilor Marcus Williams to discuss some of the items the City of Springfield will be planning to address in 2021 - Mayor Sarno and Chief Development Officer Tim Sheehan hosted a Zoom economic development meeting with Tim Brangle of the Chicago Consultants Studio, Inc. to discuss the city's ongoing efforts on the economic development of downtown